AlexBuck328/wildfires/README.md

 ### B. Medium for Delivery

-The map is a web browser-based application accessible across mobile and desktop devices which
+The map is a web browser-based application accessible across mobile and desktop devices.
+It utilizes HTML, [Bootstrap](https://getbootstrap.com/) and [Assembly](https://labs.mapbox.com/assembly/) for CSS, and a variety of JavaScript libraries.

+### C. Application Layout

+Insert Wireframe sketches

+### D. Thematic Representation

 ## Data Sources